VirtualBrainLab/vbl-docs/source/pinpoint/tutorials/tutorial_ephys_copilot.md

 (drive-manipulators-to-target)=

-## 9. Drive manipulators to target
+## 8. Drive manipulators to target

 1. Use the dropdown menu under each manipulator to select their target insertion point.
-These options are from the experiment you created/loaded in part 2.
-If you don't see any options, make sure you enable any probes you disabled from the accounts tab and that the angles of the dummy probe match the angles of the insertion.
+If you don't see any options, check that your experiment probes have the same angles as your manipulators.
    ![img.png](../../_static/images/tutorial/ephys_copilot/select_target.png)
 2. With targets selected, lines will be drawn showing the path probes will take to reach their target entry coordinates.